ravimalvia/python_pro/README.md

 > python project is the part of new learning about python as i am already aware about the python but i believe i am rusted for not doing practicing python for so long.

+### What Project i am planning to do ?

++ Don't know yet
+* Don't  know
+- Don't know yet